How Do Rice Cookers Work? ‘Rice, Water & Heat Sensors’

 How Does a Rice Cooker Know When Rice is Done?

-A rice cooker is able to determine when the cooker reaches 212 degrees with its thermal sensors.
-The rice will be cooked as the water has been absorbed and the cooker will stop cooking the rice most rice cookers will then revert to keep warm mode.
+A rice cooker can determine when the cooker reaches 212 degrees Celsius or 414 degrees Fahrenheit with its thermal sensors.
+The rice will be cooked as the water has been absorbed, and the cooker will stop cooking the rice.
+Most rice cookers will then revert to keep warm mode.

 Learn How to Fix Undercooked Rice (Guide for All Cooking Methods)